A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-Let us now come to the main experiments, where we compare the TT scheme and other techniques in terms of CPU time and number of deterministic solves versus total error $\eps$ \eqref{eq:err}.
+Let us now come to the main experiments, where we compare the TT scheme and the alternative techniques in terms of CPU time and number of deterministic solves versus total error.
+We vary the spatial grid level from 1 ($h=1/32$) to 5 ($h=1/512$).
+To equilibrate all errors, we use the estimate of the spatial discretization error in Fig.~\ref{fig:eps-h} for each grid level as the tolerance $\delta$ for the truncation error, for the stochastic collocation error and for the quadrature error (either due to QMC or TT approximation).
+This heuristic should ensure that the total error is less than $4\delta$.

+Since both the TT and the QMC approaches involve randomness, we conduct $16$ runs of each and compare the results.
+The total error in the QoI is log-averaged over the runs,

+where $\iota$ enumerates the runs, and $Q_\star$ is the reference solution computed using MLQMC with $6$ levels, $h_L = 1/1024$ and all other errors equilibrated.
+The $2$-norm of the vector of moments $Q$ is used since it governs the Kullback-Leibler divergence of the estimated PDF (see~\cite{Chernov-maxentr-2016}).

 Since all algorithms are built upon state of the art Matlab software and run on the same computer, the CPU time should give a reliable complexity measure.
+In addition, we also compare the methods in terms of number of deterministic PDE solves, since they constitute most of the cost, especially for complex PDEs.
+In fact, numerical experiments confirm that for our model problem, the solution of the $\mathcal{O}(r)$ deterministic PDEs (in Line \ref{al:ac:det} in Alg.~\ref{alg:als-cross}) dominates when the TT ranks remain relatively small (below $r=100$).
+This corresponds to the first term in the complexity estimate \eqref{eq:cost}.
+When $r$ is larger, the other steps in Alg.~\ref{alg:als-cross} dominate the cost, due to their $\mathcal{O}(r^3)$ and $\mathcal{O}(r^4)$ complexity.
+More specifically, in our tests with log-normal random fields on spatial grid level 4 ($h=1/256$), Line \ref{al:ac:det} in Alg.~\ref{alg:als-cross} constitutes 45\% of the cost for smoother fields ($\nu=3$) and about 5\% for less smooth fields ($\nu=1.5$).

-On the other hand, the number of deterministic solves governs most of the cost, especially if each solve is expensive. \begin{remark} For the multi-level QMC method, the deterministic solves on different levels have different complexity.
-We normalize the cost for each solve on the coarser levels, so that it represents the correct fraction of the cost on the finest grid, and sum these normalized costs from all levels.
-This estimate is equivalent to the number of solves on the finest grid, and can be directly compared with the other (single-level) methods. \end{remark}
+\begin{remark} For MLQMC, the deterministic solves on different levels have different complexity, but we know (or can estimate) very accurately how this cost scales with grid level $\ell$.
+Thus, to allow a comparison with the other methods in terms of number of deterministic PDE solves, we normalize the cost of each PDE solve on coarser levels, so that they represent the correct fraction of the cost of a PDE solve on the finest grid.
+The sum of these normalized costs over all the levels is then an accurate estimate of the equivalent cost in terms of number of PDE solves on the finest grid when compared to the other (single-level) methods. \end{remark}

-The spatial discretization level, as well as the KLE dimension and the TT approximation error are synchronized.
-For a given spatial mesh level we estimate the spatial discretization error according to Fig. \ref{fig:eps-h}, and choose it as the threshold $\epsilon$.
-The KLE dimension is taken such that the relative norm of the KLE tail is less than $\epsilon$.
-Similarly, the relative TT approximation threshold is set to $\epsilon$.